bramyarao/Scaling-SGD/README.md

-# Scaling up Stochastic Gradient Descent using Data Parallelism
+# Scaling up Stochastic Gradient Descent using Data Parallelism: Application to Horse racing prediction using Machine Learning
 ## This work is copyrighted.

 Authors: <br/>